 DOCUMENTS: A current passport is necessary for US citizens to enter Brazil.
-In addition, you will need a visa to enter Brazil.
-Our office will forward you visa application instructions.
+In addition, US citizens will need a visa to enter Brazil.
+As of April 10, 2025, Brazil is issuing eVisas for US citizens at the following link https://brazil.vfsevisa.com/.
+Our office will forward more detailed visa application instructions closer to the tour dates.